Amazon AWS, Microsoft Azure, or Google Cloud – What Cloud Platform Should I Consider for My Next SaaS App?

 Google Cloud Database

-Google Cloud has been adopted by businesses of different sizes and it offers DBaaS options:
+Google Cloud has been adopted by businesses of different sizes, and it offers DBaaS options:

-The Cloud SQL is also a DBAaS that can be used for MySQL, PostgreSQL, and SQL Server-based applications.
-This can be integrated with other Google Cloud services such as Kubernetes and Big Quer.
+Cloud SQL is also a DBaaS that can be used for MySQL, PostgreSQL, and SQL Server-based applications.
+This can be integrated with other Google Cloud services such as Kubernetes and BigQuery.

-Google Cloud is said to be more user-friendly especially if you’re operating with Kubernetes.
+Google Cloud is said to be more user-friendly, especially if you’re operating with Kubernetes.

 google-cloudReference: Google Cloud